As an Amazon affiliate, I earn from qualifying purchases.

 1. Kiss your old remotes goodbye.

 That’s right, eight different devices can be programmed into this same inexpensive universal remote control.
-This universal remote is currently running between 30-50% off the manufacturer’s price on Amazon through this link.
+I’ll include a link to the remote over at Amazon below.

 2. Setting up the 350 is simple.

 If you’re like most people, you are thinking, “yeah but this is going to be hard to program,” but this is just not so.
 In fact, set up takes just minutes.
 You simply plug Harmony 350 into your Internet-connected computer and enter your device model numbers.
 And since the ever-growing Harmony database of 270,000+ devices, you can be assured the harmony will cover the devices you own and those you purchase in the future.